SENERGY-Platform/client-connector-hub/README.md

   + If devices have been removed from the platform delete the local database at `client-connector-hub/blebox-cc/storage/devices.sqlite3` and restart the container.
 + smart-meter-cc
   + If a device is offline but connected locally the local serial port names might have changed.
 A local system reboot should fix the issue.
++ connecting a device not allowed after adding device
+  + Log message: "ERROR: [connector.client] connecting device ‘xyz’ to platform failed - not allowed"
+  + Restart the container.